FlyersWeb/bash-utils/README.md

 #### Introduction

-This is a list of useful bash shell script I've made during my career
+This is a useful set of shell script

 #### Description